yusufso/what_breed_of_cat/index.md

 ---

-# Simple JS interface to use my fastai model, hosted on huggingface, which predicts the breed of cat in an image.
+## Simple JS interface to use my fastai model that classifies cat breed
+by yusufso

 Click on "1. cat classifier" in the navbar to get started.